CSAllenISDClassroom/scheduling-app-model-your-mom/Functionality.md

 ### Functionality
-For this feature,the HTTP method is POST where a counselor would invoke this API to add a new course to the master-course list.
-The parameters required would be the name of class and every single attribute all classes have which include but are not limited to GPA, teacher names, semester credits which campus the class is avaliable on etc. The status code would be "201 Created" if the parameters required are met.
-The response would be the name of the successfully created class as well as all parameters and attributes of the course.
+* The HTTP method for this feature is POST where a counselor would invoke this API to add a new course to the master-list of courses
+* The parameters required would be the name of the class and every single attribute all classes have which include but are not limited to GPA, teacher names, semester credits, campus avalability, etc.
+* There is no required body for invocation of this feature
+* The status code would be "201 Created" if the parameters required are met
+* There would be no response for this feature

 ### Design